The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 The problem is not individual failures of planning or procurement.
 It is systemic.
 A defense industrial base organized around profit, consolidation, and lean inventory cannot spontaneously become an arsenal of democracy when the shooting starts.
 It requires years of contracted ramp-up, public subsidy, and supply chain reconstruction to do what it was structurally designed not to do: hold redundant capacity for contingencies that reduce quarterly returns.

-For an analysis of how the same conflicts depleting these stockpiles are generating the political conditions for their continued use, read Why the U.S.–Israel War on Iran Was Always Coming.
+For an analysis of how the same conflicts depleting these stockpiles are generating the political conditions for their continued use, read why war was coming.

 Sources